tldr-pages/tldr/pages/linux/wifi-menu.md

 > Interactively connect to a wireless network.
 > More information: <https://manned.org/wifi-menu>.

-- Setup a wireless connection interactively:
+- Set up a wireless connection interactively:

 `wifi-menu`